Jim-The-Waco-Kid/compound_data/README.md

-If you've reached this page, you have decoded my message using my trusty whiskey bottle.
+If you've reached this page, you have decoded my message using my trusty whiskey bottle and barrel of my old waco kid revolver.

 Within this journal contains my logs of Sheriff Bart and I trekking through the west trying to find the crew responsible for wanting the train to go through Rock Ridge.